Hand-Picked Daily GUN DEALS

 Sig invented a modular fire control unit for the original P250, which later went to the P320, and now the same idea lies within the P365.

-The legal “firearm” portion of the gun is a removable chassis system that can insert into various frames known as the Fire Control Unit.
+The legal “firearm” portion of the gun is a removable chassis system that can be inserted into various frames known as the Fire Control Unit.

-The FCU is compatible between various frame sizes and P365 models.
+The FCU is compatible with various frame sizes and P365 models.
 I’ve taken full advantage of that with my P365.

 The modular design appeals to me, and I like having one firearm morph into multiple uses depending on the level of concealment or control I require.